Twitch’s loss of top streamers impacts hours watched and streamed in Q4 2019, report says – TechCrunch

 YouTube Gaming Live closed the year with 22.1% market share.

-Ninja’s move to Mixer has encouraged other streamers to start broadcasting on the platform, but despite that deal and the one with Shroud, the number of hours watched declined 8.5% quarter-over-quarter from 90.2 million in Q3 2019 to 82.5 million in Q4 2019.
+Ninja’s move to Mixer has encouraged other streamers to start broadcasting on the platform, but despite that deal and the one with Shroud, the number of hours watched declined 8.5% quarter-over-quarter, from 90.2 million in Q3 2019 to 82.5 million in Q4 2019.
 But year-over-year, Mixer’s hours watched have more than doubled.

-Ninja and Shroud have helped to boost the number of hours streamed on Mixer, more than doubling the number of hours in Q3.
-But in Q4, the number of hours streamed dropped 12.9% from 32.6 million to 28.4 million.
+Ninja and Shroud have helped boost the number of hours streamed on Mixer, more than doubling the number of hours in Q3.
+But in Q4, the number of hours streamed dropped 12.9%, from 32.6 million to 28.4 million.

 However, 80.3 million hours of content was streamed in 2019 versus just 35.2 million hours in 2018.

-There was also a 7.5% decrease in the number of Mixer channels in Q4 (3.9 million to 3.6 million), but a 78% increased in 2019 compared with 2018.
+There also was a 7.5% decrease in the number of Mixer channels in Q4 (3.9 million to 3.6 million), but a 78% increased in 2019 compared with 2018.
 Mixer now has triple the number of unique channels streaming, compared with YouTube Gaming Live.

 Average concurrent viewership on Mixer declined 8% from Q3 to Q4, but was up 55.1% year-over-year.
 Average viewers per channel remained stable.

 Also in Q4, several live streamers made the switch to Facebook, including Disguised Toast, as noted above, as well as Zero and Corinna Kopf.
-This could have also contributed to the momentum in the quarter, as well as launches of charity live streaming tools, and the arrival of the Facebook Gaming app in Thailand and Latin America.
+This also could have contributed to the momentum in the quarter, as well as launches of charity live streaming tools, and the arrival of the Facebook Gaming app in Thailand and Latin America.

 For the year, the most-watched publisher was Riot Games, due to League of Legends and Teamfight Tactics.
 Epic Games (Fortnite) trailed by only 25.1 million hours.
 The latter saw a 29% decline, year-over-year, in terms of hours watched, while the former grew just 3.6%.